agorodinskaya/cssPractice/calculator/README.md

 * The calculator performs the basic mathematical operations (+ - x / ).
 * The calculator performs operations with decimal numbers.
 * The calculator clear to zero the current value.
-* The calculatror shows an error message when the user tries to divide by zero.
+* The calculator shows an error message when the user tries to divide by zero.